Skip to content

 Article 11(10) / JC 2024-34ORF-380Sharpens the aggregated annual cost / loss estimation duty

-This keeps the framework legally traceable without creating a generic watchlist requirement that does not correspond to a distinct DORA duty.
+This keeps the framework legally traceable.
 Changes in the Level 2 landscape are assessed against the affected requirement families, controls, and evidence model.

 Source attribution

 Regulation (EU) 2022/2554 (DORA) Article 45 substance on this page is paraphrased from the Official Journal of the European Union L 333, 27.12.2022, pp. 1–79.
 The eight Commission Delegated and Implementing Regulations are individually published on EUR-Lex with the CELEX numbers and OJ pinpoints shown above.
-The ESAs Joint Guideline JC 2024-34 (19 March 2025) is published on the EBA, EIOPA, and ESMA websites under DORA Article 11(10).
+The ESAs Joint Guideline JC 2024-34 (final report 17 July 2024; official-language publication 19 March 2025) is published on the EBA, EIOPA, and ESMA websites under the DORA Article 11(11) mandate.

 Disclaimer